tokbtomas/azure-rdf2cosmos/README.md

 ### Step 2: Read the NT Triples and Aggregate Vertex & Edge Data

-The second step accumulates and transforms the *.nt files into Java objects that are persisted as JSON files.
+The second step accumulates and transforms the *.nt files into Java objects that are persisted as JSON - either to disk or Azure PostgreSQL.
 The nt triples represent atomic data elements in an eventual Gremlin Vertex or Edge, and the nt files aren't necessarily sorted.
 Therefore the atomic nt rows are **aggregated into JSON Vertex and Edge documents**.

-The many Vertex and Edge JSON files are each persisted to disk in the current implementation, but they can alternatively be persisted to a database (i.e. - CosmosDB/SQL or Azure PostgreSQL) to achieve scalability.
+These documents, called **GraphNodes** in this implementation, are cached in JVM memory but are flushed to disk or database as the in-memory cache grows.
+Individual flushed GraphNodes can be easily be read from persistence and reserialized into the in-memory cache as necessary, as the RDF streaming process encounters additional data for these GraphNodes.
+Again, the input RDF data isn't sorted, and the data for an eventual CosmosDB Vertex or Edge can be scattered throughout a (huge) input file, therefore driving the design of this persistent cache approach.

 Example script:
 ```